pharo-ide/Calypso/Calypso-Tools-CoreBrowser.package/ClyTableIconCommandActivation.class/README.md

 But command subclasses can define it as extra tool:
 	anItemCellMorph addExtraTool: aMorph

 Command subclasses can redefine default decoration logic and build completally different UI items instead of iconic button.
-They should override first method
+They should override first method.

+Because multiple commands decorate table they can override UI elements ofeach others.
+To manage overrides you can specify priority when annotate command.
+	^ClyTableIconCommandActivation priority: 100 for: ClyMethodScope.
+The command with most priority will decorate table at last order which means that their UI elements will present in table.
+To implement correct order of my instances in registry I provide special sorted container for this.
+It manages instances in opposite order then default one